What is the cornea?

 2. Slit-lamp exam

 This diagnostic test examines the front of the eye by shining a beam of light shaped like a small slit on the eye.
-This test can be used to facilitate diagnosis of various conditions such as cataracts, retinal detachment, macular degeneration, injuries to the cornea, and presbyopia.
+This test can be used to facilitate diagnosis of various conditions such as cataracts, macular degeneration, injuries to the cornea, and presbyopia.

 Pupil dilation may be required while performing this exam.